 Historic Santiago is Cuba’s second city and has had a major influence on the Country’s development.
-More Caribbean in feel to Havana’s Latin atmosphere, the city centre is home to numerous important buildings worth exploring, while the City itself played a major role in Cuba’s struggle for independence – a fact well remembered.
+More Caribbean in feel to Havana’s Latin atmosphere, the city centre is home to numerous important buildings worth exploring, while the City itself played a major role in Cuba’s struggle for independence.
 Elsewhere in the region, there are many places well worth visiting that don’t receive many visitors.

 Mark, your guide to Eastern Cuba from Escape Worldwide.